Breeding bettas can be a tricky business, and both male and female bettas are important for the breeding process.

 Interestingly enough, male bettas do most of the work!

-Most betta fish breed using male-made bubble nests, but betta eggs can hatch without them.
+Most betta fish breed using male-made bubble nests, but did you know that betta eggs can hatch without them?

 Still, the bubble nest is important for the majority of betta breeding.